tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Final_Update.md

 Don’t believe me?

-Pull out your phone, open the application store, and search for the phrase “*The Last Great Seer”.* Should be a new release, listed under astrology or cosmology.
+Pull out your phone, open the application store, and search for “*The Last Great Seer”.* Should be a new release, listed under astrology or cosmology.

 Tell me what you see.